 These are all things you will want to consider when choosing an aquarium filtration system.
 You may find that a combination of two types works best for you.

-A good filter system helps to keep the aquarium water clean and helps to break down harmful fish waste.
-While this is essential for a good healthy environment for your fish it is not enough to maintain a healthy environment.
+A good filter system helps to keep the aquarium water clean and break down harmful fish waste.
+While this is essential for a good healthy environment for your fish, it is not enough to maintain a healthy environment.

 We do a partial water change approximately every 2-3 weeks.
 Removing approximately one third of the water and replacing it with fresh clean water helps to maintain a good environment while still leaving the beneficial bacteria in the aquarium.

 Easy-to-Use Water Changer

 Easily clean your gravel and refill your aquarium with an easy-to-use water changer (see video above).
 These specially designed water changers eliminate the need to carry buckets of water through your house.